hverlin/mise-vscode/README.md

   or the activity bar (arguments are supported)
 - 📝 View task definitions
 - ➕ Create new toml & file tasks
+- 🔗 Go to definition, find references
+- ⚡ Autocompletion of task dependencies
+- 🕸️ View graph of task dependencies

 ### Tool Management